ariesmcrae/reactjs-crud-boilerplate/README.md

 ### Libraries used
 * ReactJs
-* Yarn
-* Express server
-* npm scripts
+* create-react-app
+* React Router 4
-* Node Security
+* Bootstrap 4
 * Babel
-* Webpack 1.x
-* ESLint, eslint-watch
+* ESLint
-* Test Framework: Mocha
+* Test Runner: Jest
-* Test Assertion: Chai
+* Test Assertion: expect
-* Test Helper Library: Enzyme, JSDOM
+* Test Helper Library: Enzyme
-* Test Headless DOM: JSDOM - in memory DOM where tests are executed.
+* Test Headless DOM: JSDOM
 * react-addons-test-utils: needed by Enzyme
-* WhatWG Fetch
 * Mock API Data: hand rolled
-* `webpack-hot-middleware` - hot module replacement when using `ExpressJs` as a server, rather than using `webpack-dev-server`.
-* `eslint-plugin-react`
-* JSDOM
-* react-router 4
 * toastr (unfortunately, I had to install jquery with it, as it wouldn't work without it)
 * lodash
-* Bootstrap 4
-* Fontawesome: because Bootstrap 4 no longer suppies glyphicons
+* Font Awesome: because Bootstrap 4 no longer suppies glyphicons
 * Tether is required by Bootstrap 4
 * jquery is required by Bootstrap 4
 * thunk testing: nock (for mocking http calls), and redux-mock-store

-### Webpack plugins
-* Dynamic HTML generation: html-webpack-plugin
-* CSS minification: extract-text-webpack-plugin
-* Bundle splitting.

 ### Credits
 This project took inspirations from :
-* `javascript-development-environment` by @coryhouse
 * `react-redux-react-router-es6` by @coryhouse
 * `bootstrap-4-playlist` by @iamshaunjp